AdobeDocs/campaign-standard-learn.en/help/strategy/troubleshooting-for-marketers.md

 1. Change the name back to the expression that was originally present.

-2. If you want to use a new name, change the values in the activities  the **enrichment activity**.
+2. If you want to use a new name, change the values in the **enrichment activity**.

 3. If you don't remember what has changed, your best bet would be to recreate the activity.